Is this program right for you?

 Q: Who is eligible to apply for this program?

-A: This program is for international students interested in contributing to society and advancing their career prospects in the fields of justice, law enforcement and security.
+A: This program is for domestic and international students with an undergraduate degree interested in contributing to society and advancing their career prospects in the fields of justice, law enforcement and security.

 Q: WHAT ARE THE EMPLOYMENT OPPORTUNITIES FOR GRADUATES?